Study Away FAQ Page

 Can I participate in a program that is not found on this website?

 Yes, as long as the program is run through an accredited institution that course credit can be guaranteed to transfer back from.
-Students considering a program not found on this website should run the selection past their academic advisor and the Study Abroad Coordinator to ensure credibility of the program and institution facilitating it.
+Students considering a program not found on this website should run the selection past their academic advisor and the Falcon Success Center to ensure credibility of the program and institution facilitating it.